- Books, Literature, and Writing»

 A variety of locations, professions, talents, circumstances and outcomes are shared in the settings and characters held within this slim volume, packed with subtle clues and life lessons.

 Mike Friedman touches on the lives of those in high standings and positions of power, of the highly intelligent and privileged and touches those whose disadvantages are many, whose possessions and comforts are few.
 He tells of those whose lives represent a continuous struggle for survival and those who seem to have it all, yet who face the same inevitable end when their time arrives.

 In The Man Unseen, we meet a young man whose torment began early in life when tormented by schoolchildren and peers who taunted and took advantage of the special needs child.
 As an adult, his difficulties are multiplied when his mother passes and an unscrupulous man from the bank cheats him out of his rightful home.
 He’s forced to live out his days on the street in constant danger.
 His wisdom extends beyond his circumstance when he shares his worldly observations with the driver.
 “There ought to be rules for men to live by.”
 It comes as no surprise when he chooses an afterlife filled with generosity toward others who suffer like he did in life.

-Within the collection, we meet Sister Sarah, whose hands-on empathy and selflessness is directed toward the less fortunate, the downtrodden and the critically ill.
-She gives of herself to the point of depleting her supply of healing power when she meets Captain Griffin and her strength returns to continue her valuable work on this earth.
+Sister Sarah gives of herself to the point of depleting her supply of healing power.
+When she meets Captain Griffin, her strength returns and she is able to continue her valuable work on this earth.
 The Carriage Driver and Nuelle know how to keep a secret.

 The White Mare